johannefranck/johannefranck.github.io/beyond.markdown

   <!-- Text section -->
   <div style="flex: 2;">
     <p>
-        In 2018, Socialdemokratiet introduced a new immigration policy, “Retfærdig og realistisk” (“Fair and Realistic”), marking a shift toward stricter immigration rules, similar to Dansk Folkeparti
+        In 2018, <em>Socialdemokratiet</em> introduced a new immigration policy, “Retfærdig og realistisk” (“Fair and Realistic”), marking a shift toward stricter immigration rules, similar to <em>Dansk Folkeparti</em>
         <span style="font-style: italic;">(Source:
           <a href="https://www.kristeligt-dagblad.dk/danmark/hvorfor-skiftede-s-udlaendingepolitik" target="_blank" rel="noopener noreferrer">Kristeligt Dagblad</a>).
         </span>
-        This aligns with the data: as Socialdemokratiet adopted a more restrictive immigration policy, its support rose in Tårnby while Dansk Folkeparti’s declined.
-New parties with stricter immigration politics emerged in 2019 and 2022, and internal struggles within Dansk Folkeparti may also have contributed to its drop.
+        This aligns with the data: as <em>Socialdemokratiet</em> adopted a more restrictive immigration policy, its support rose in <em>Tårnby</em> while <em>Dansk Folkeparti</em>’s declined.
+New parties with stricter immigration politics emerged in 2019 and 2022, and internal struggles within <em>Dansk Folkeparti</em> may also have contributed to its drop.
     </p>
     <p>
-        Tårnby as a case study allowed us to connect all our demographic measures with the election votes.
+        <em>Tårnby</em> as a case study allowed us to connect all our demographic measures with the election votes.
 While some trends align and explain part of the story, the strong left shift over the two decades couldn't be explained through our data alone.
 By connecting the data with external political shifts, we found an answer.
 This highlights the complexity of the data and the many factors to account for.
     </p>
   </div>